A unit-level small area model with misclassified covariates: The proposed model

 According to the Bayes theorem, the posterior distribution of $\Omega$ is proportional to the product of the likelihood above and the prior distributions specified in Stage 4.
 As the posterior distribution cannot be derived analytically in closed form, we obtain samples from the posterior distribution using Gibbs sampling.
-Full conditional distributions to implement the Gibbs sampler are provided in the following subsection.
-Under the specified model, small area means can be estimated according to the posterior predictive distribution of where $F_{ik}$, $\bar T_i^{'}$ and $S_i^{'}$ are the relative frequency of the $k-$th category of $Z$ and the covariate means in the $i-th$ area of the population, respectively.
-The MCMC output is exploited to estimate $\theta_i$, $i=1,\dots m$ in equation (\ref{eq:theta}).
+Full conditional distributions to implement the Gibbs sampler are provided in the next subsection.
+The MCMC output is exploited to estimate the elements of $\Omega$ as well as $\mu_i$, $i=1,\dots m$ in Equation (\ref{mu:i}).